SMadani/Datafusion/README.md

 Datafusion simply polls a static resource on a period defined by the user, and looks for changes in the values.
 Since the data from all provided resources are also stored in a local SQLite database, the user can view the values even when the resource is not accessible.

-Disclaimer: This is NOT and open-source project, and default copyright laws apply.
+**DISCLAIMER:** This is NOT and open-source project, and default copyright laws apply.
 You may not copy or distribute this work without permission; especially if it's for commercial gain.
 If you are interested in using this application and/or developing it or have suggestions, please get in touch with me :)